JeremiSz/Directory_Cataloguer/README.md

 # Directory/Folder Cataloguer

-This program can list out all files in a direcotry and all subdirectories.
+This program can list out all files in a directory and all subdirectories.
 Uses include creating records of documents.

 ## Usage
 ### GUI